Skip to content

 Tremors due to pain after surgery

-Aids after operations:
+Aids after surgery:

 • Keep him still and avoid unnecessary movement.

-Fever as a trigger for tremors
+Fever as a trigger for trembling

 Treatment for fever: